CodingNomads/articles/environment-variables/environment-variables.md

 source venv/bin/activate
 ```

-Once the virtual environment has been successfully activated, you can now run the `printenv` command to inspect the state of your environment variables.
+Once the virtual environment has been successfully activated, you can now run the `printenv` command to inspect the state of your Python environment variables.

 `MY_SUPER_SECRET_SECRET` should show up, as should the value you assigned to it.